aws/aws-sdk-js-v3/clients/client-appintegrations/README.md

 AWS SDK for JavaScript AppIntegrations Client for Node.js, Browser and React Native.

-<p>The Amazon AppIntegrations service enables you to configure and reuse connections to external applications.</p>
+<p>The Amazon AppIntegrations service enables you to configure and reuse connections to external
+applications.</p>
-<p>For information about how you can use external applications with Amazon Connect, see <a href="https://docs.aws.amazon.com/connect/latest/adminguide/crm.html">Set up pre-built integrations</a> in the <i>Amazon Connect Administrator Guide</i>.</p>
+<p>For information about how you can use external applications with Amazon Connect, see <a href="https://docs.aws.amazon.com/connect/latest/adminguide/crm.html">Set up pre-built
+integrations</a> and <a href="https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-wisdom.html">Deliver information to agents using Amazon Connect Wisdom</a>
+in the <i>Amazon Connect Administrator Guide</i>.</p>

 ## Installing